illya-lockhart/wbfs_helper/docs/Part_1.md

 info_entry.offset = info_entry.offset << 2;
 ```

 And after running this code we get the expected result of there being only 1 partition, and the partition table is located at address `0x40020` in the Wii Disc.
 Which in this case is immediately after the partition information section.

+###  Wii Disc Partition Table

 Now we can read the first entry in the actual partition table, This uses a similar pattern as the above code, but the structure definition is different.
 This is because the partition table entry needs to specify which type of partition it is